Justice V. Ramasubramanian Assumes Role as National Human Rights Commission Chairman

 NATIONAL HUMAN RIGHTS COMMISSION

-The National Human Rights Commission (NHRC) of India, a statutory body, was established on 12 October, 1993.
-Section 2(1)(d) of the Act defines Human Rights as the rights relating to life, liberty, equality and dignity of the individual guaranteed by the Constitution or embodied in the International Covenants and enforceable by courts in India.
+The National Human Rights Commission (NHRC) of India, a statutory body, established on 12 October, 1993.
+Section 2(1)(d) of the Act defines.
+Human Rights as the rights relating to life, liberty, equality and dignity of the individual guaranteed by the Constitution or embodied in the International Covenants and enforceable by courts in India.

-TheNHRC is a unique institution because it is one of the few National Human Rights Institutes (NHRIs) in the world whose Chairperson is the former Chief Justice of the country.
+The NHRC is a unique institution.
+It is one of the few National Human Rights Institutes (NHRIs) in the world whose Chairperson is the former Chief Justice of the country.
 This act also authorized State Governments to establish State Human Right Commission.
-President appoints the Chairman and members of NHRC .The chairman and the members of State Commission are appointed by the Governor
+President appoints the Chairman and members of NHRC .
+The chairman and the members of State Commission appointed by the Governor

 • The Recommendations made by the NHRC are not binding.